dynamicmemory/assembly-todo/README.md

 used to it.
 Im probably just being biased, anyway, hopefully tomorrow this one gets put to sleep and I move onto more uni work and maybe that tool I was talking about building.

+<b><u><h3>2nd of July, 2025<h3><u><b><br><br>
+And its done!... kinda, its fully functional, a few potential errors could occur, a few optimization could be made, alot of cleaning up and simplifying to go.
+But as for what it needs to do, it does it and it shouldnt break except for edgeish cases.
+Im very busy with other stuff for the moment so this will probably go on the back burner and I may never get back to it, but damn assembly is so much fun and this was such a fun learning experience.
+I feel like I only have scratch the surface with instructions and whats possible, but I think that is for future, bigger and more useful projects to discover.
+For now, uni has my full attention and the 10 languages they got me writting in daily!